0kJacko/NVIDIA-Drivers-Debloated/README.md

 ## CHANGES 📋

-★ Debloated the drivers
+★ Debloated the drivers\
-★ Added Support for unsupported cards
+★ Added Support for unsupported cards\
+★ Removed NVIDIA Telementry\

 ## How to install the drivers